AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 Okay but why do we care about these different executables and additional information for OS?

 Because when we load programs to embedded MCU without an OS, these OS instructions are not needed.
 We can't load `.exe` or `.elf` to MCUs.
-Instead, we load binary files `.hex` or `.bin`, which only contain machine code and data that will loaded to a fixed memory address based on CPU design by a external hardware loader.
-Program counter of the MCU returns to this address and starts running every time we power up, press reset button, or perform a software reset.
+Instead, we load binary files `.hex` or `.bin`, where everything (code/data) has a fixed address to a fixed memory address based on CPU design with a external hardware loader.
+Program counter of the MCU returns to this fixed memory address and starts running every time we reset the MCU.

 #### Mildly more advanced compiling